sapiderman/seed-go/README.md

 ## integrations

 Using some free ci tools and code quality scanners.
+There's some really great tools for public projects, trying them here.

 | Service           | Status       |
 | :-------------    | :----------: |